5 Warranty Myths That Big Retailers Don’t Want You To Know About

 Your credit card might offer a built-in warranty.
 Some credit card companies will give you built-in extended warranties for free if you use their card to buy certain products.
 Check the fine print on your cardholder agreement.

-But beware that credit card companies do not have a service level agreement on repairs, and many consumers have reported difficulties getting service.
-Also, be aware that the credit card extends the manufacturer warranty that rarely includes any accidental damage coverage.
+However, beware that credit card companies do not have a service level agreement on repairs, and many consumers have reported difficulties getting service.
+Also, the credit card extends the manufacturer’s warranty, which rarely includes accidental damage coverage.

 Option 2